Keyboard shortcuts

 kafka

 Publishes messages to Apache Kafka topics.
 Designed for AsyncAPI specs using the sync-to-async bridge pattern: HTTP POST requests publish messages and return 202 Accepted.
+Uses a pure-Rust Kafka client with connection caching and a dedicated runtime.

 x-barbacane-dispatch: